ethz-adrl/ifopt/README.md

 *A modern, light-weight, [Eigen]-based C++ interface to Nonlinear Programming solvers, such as [Ipopt] and [Snopt].*

-The optimization problem to solve is defined as:
+The optimization problem to solve is e.g. defined as:

 <img align="center" height="100" src="https://i.imgur.com/YGi4LrR.png"/>